gknowles/tismet/README.md

 ## Configuring Graphite

 Change Graphite's local_settings.py:
-1. to use the RemoteFinder:
+1. To use the RemoteFinder:
 ~~~ python
 STORAGE_FINDERS = (
     'graphite.finders.remote.RemoteFinder',
 )
 ~~~

-2. and reference Tismet (via the proxy) as cluster servers:
+2. And to reference Tismet (via the proxy) as a cluster server:
 ~~~ python
 CLUSTER_SERVERS = ["proxy-to-tismet.example.com"]
 ~~~